 1/4 tsp almond extract

-1/2 cup cake flour, measured then sifted (for Passover use matzo cake meal--1/3 cup)
+1/2 cup cake flour, measured then sifted (for Passover use matzo cake meal--1/3 cup -- or Almond flour)

 one good pinch of salt

-Preheat oven to 350F and place rack in the middle.
+Preheat oven to 350F and place rack in middle.

 Melt chocolate and rum or coffee in pot set over simmering water, stirring to combine.
 Cover, turn off heat, and leave alone.
 Cream butter and 2/3 cup sugar together until pale yellow and fluffy.
 Beat in egg yolks until pale and fluffy.
 Add almond extract.